0xKrat0s/0xKrat0s.github.io/_posts/2024-05-25-HTB-Writeup-TwoMillion.md

 └─$ echo 'NVBERkstVDZQU1ItMEpCUlotVVRJWVk=' | base64 -d
 5PDFK-T6PSR-0JBRZ-UTIYY
 ```
 Now we got a invite code.
-This should be used in the invite endpoint.
+This should be used in the invite endpoint

 ![Image](/assets/img/Writeup/HTB/TwoMillion/Pasted image 20240520202628.png){: width="700" height="400" }